 Due to the short term nature of the Company's construction contracts, revenue is recognized once 100% of a contract segment is completed.
 A contract may have many segments, of which, once a segment is completed, the revenue for the segment is recognized when no further significant performance obligations exists.
 The Network's construction contracts or segments of contracts typically range from several days to two to four months.
 Contract costs may be billed as incurred.
 Contract costs include all direct material and labor costs and those indirect costs related to contract performance, such as indirect labor, supplies, tools and repairs.
 Selling, general and administrative costs are charged to expense as incurred.
-The Company begins recognizing revenue on a project as project costs are incurred.
-Costs may be incurred before the Company has persuasive evidence of an arrangement.
-In those cases, if recoverability from that arrangement is probable, the project costs are deferred and revenue recognition is delayed.
+The Company begins recognizing revenue on a project as project costs are incurred and revenue recognition criteria are met.